5 March 2026 at The Birmingham Conference and Events Centre

 Engage with innovative providers to the school trust sector

-This conference is an extension of the CST Communications professional community - a unique space for school trust staff to network, share, and learn, all year round.
+This summit is an extension of the CST Communications professional community - a unique space for school trust staff to network, share, and learn, all year round.
 Community membership is an integral part of CST membership.

 Digital Marketing Manager, REAch2 Academy Trust